matloff/Rdsm/README.md

 i to vertex j does not imply that a link exists in the opposite direction.
 For a graph of v vertices, the *adjacency matrix* M of the graph is of size v X v, with the row i, column j element being 1 or 0, depending on whether there is a link from i to j.
+We also assume the matrix is a *directed acylic graph* (DAG), meaning that any path leading out of vertex i cannot return to i.

 Here is the code: